Weed Wonks Episode 10 - Oklahoma! With Dwight Clark

 With a conservative government at the helms, many believed that medical marijuana (MMJ) in Oklahoma was a lost cause before it was even on the ballot.
 In fact, Oklahoma's government intentionally slated the voting process to occur in the May primaries in hopes of depressing Democratic voter turnout.
 Despite their efforts, the initiative passed with 56% support.
 The drama didn't stop there.
 You can learn more juicy details when you listen to the podcast.

-Oklahoma's medical cannabis regulations differed rather drastically from the initiatives previously enacted in other states around the U.S. These components can be summed up as the "three pillars of conservative cannabis legalization in Missouri."
+Oklahoma's medical cannabis regulations differed rather drastically from the initiatives previously enacted in other states around the U.S. These components can be summed up as the "three pillars of conservative cannabis legalization in Oklahoma."

 - Limited Government Interference